-Students alternate between industrial assignments and classroom studies until they complete four or five semesters of work.
+Students alternate between industrial assignments and classroom studies until they complete three semesters of work.
 Co-op students with nuclear and radiological engineering majors complete the same coursework on campus that is completed by regular four-year students.
 Most co-op students begin the program as freshman or sophomores and are classified as full-time students regardless whether they are attending classes on campus or are full-time at an employer's location.

 Students who participate in the program have the opportunity to develop career interests, become more confident in their career choices, and develop human relation skills through their work experience.
 Graduates of the program receive a bachelor's degree with a Cooperative Plan Designation.
 Woodruff School students have traditionally been the largest group participating in the program.